w3c/aria-at-app/README.md

 # ARIA and Assistive Technologies App (ARIA-AT App)
 ## ARIA-AT APP
 ARIA-AT aims to improve interoperability between different Assistive Technologies (ATs) in how they render ARIA patterns.
 This is achieved through running manual tests and presenting test results to AT vendors.
-The tests are based on examples from WAI-ARIA Authoring Practices, and are vetted with stakeholders following the working mode process.
+The tests are based on examples from [WAI-ARIA Authoring Practices](https://w3c.github.io/aria-practices/), and are vetted with stakeholders following the [Working Mode](https://github.com/w3c/aria-at/wiki/Working-Mode) process.

 This app includes a reports page that shows the public results of manual testing across various browser / AT combinations.
 The app is also used by manual testers